plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 ### Set up MCMC

-Finally, we're ready to add the final section to our revscript.
-Here we create an `mcmc` object that combines the model, monitors, and moves and says to do just 1 MCMC analysis.
+Finally, the "MCMC" section creates an `mcmc` object that combines the model, monitors, and moves and says to do just 1 MCMC analysis.
 We will devote the first 1000 iterations to burnin, stopping to tune the moves every 100 iterations (RevBayes collects data for 100 iterations to compute the acceptance probabilities for each move, then uses that to decide whether to make the move bolder or more conservative.)
 Then we run for real for 10000 iterations and ask RevBayes to output an operator summary, which will tell us how often each of our moves was attempted and succeeded.

-    # MCMC

-    mymcmc = mcmc(mymodel, monitors, moves, nruns=1)
-    mymcmc.burnin(generations=1000, tuningInterval=100)
-    mymcmc.run(generations=10000)
-    mymcmc.operatorSummary()

-    quit()

-## Run RevBayes

-To run RevBayes, enter the following at the command prompt with the name of your revscript file last:

-    rb strict.Rev

-{% comment %}
-This run took about 5 minutes on the cluster.
-{% endcomment %}

-If this were a long analysis, we would create a slurm script and submit the job using sbatch, but this one should be short enough that you can easily wait for it to finish while logged in.

 ## Reviewing the strict clock results

+Hopefully your RevBayes run has now finished.
+If not, wait here until it is done.

+:large_blue_diamond: Before doing anything else, use nano to create a file named _operator-summary.txt_ and copy into it the operator summary table at the end of the RevBayes output so that you can refer to it later.

+    nano operator-summary.txt

-First, copy the contents of the file _strict.dot_ and paste them into one of the online [Graphviz](https://www.graphviz.org) viewers such as [GraphvizFiddle](https://stamm-wilbrandt.de/GraphvizFiddle/), [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline), or [WebGraphviz](http://www.webgraphviz.com).
+:large_blue_diamond: Copy the contents of the file _strict.dot_ and paste them into one of the online [Graphviz](https://www.graphviz.org) viewers such as [GraphvizFiddle](https://stamm-wilbrandt.de/GraphvizFiddle/), [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline), or [WebGraphviz](http://www.webgraphviz.com).

 The resulting plot shows your entire model as a graph, with constant nodes in square boxes, stochastic nodes in solid-line ovals, and deterministic nodes in dotted-line ovals.

-Now download the file _strict.log_ stored in the _output_ directory to your laptop and open it in [Tracer](https://www.beast2.org/tracer-2/).
+:large_blue_diamond: Download the file _strict.log_ stored in the _output_ directory to your laptop and open it in [Tracer](https://www.beast2.org/tracer-2/).

 > :thinking: What is the 95% HPD (highest posterior density) credible interval for clock_rate (use the Estimates tab in Tracer to find this information)?
 Does this include the true value?

 {% comment %}
-I got (0.9986, 1.0216), and yes, it includes the true value 1.0
+I got (0.9888, 1.0128), and yes, it includes the true value 1.0
 {% endcomment %}

 > :thinking: What is the 95% HPD (highest posterior density) credible interval for birth_rate?
 Does this include the true value?

 {% comment %}
-I got (0.6306,4.1727); yes, the true rate was 2.6, which is close to the middle of the credible interval
+I got (1.3687, 5.1564); yes, the true rate was 2.6, which is close to the middle of the credible interval
 {% endcomment %}

 > :thinking: Which parameter (clock_rate or birth_rate) is hardest to estimate precisely (i.e. has the broadest HPD credible interval)?